Aluben-service/Aluben-sveltekit/README.md

-# Aluben

-Aluben is a fast and simple web proxy, with a simple and intuitive ui.(not really cuz this guy is actually making the navbar have to much it has to be simple)
+Aluben is a fast and simple web proxy, with a simple and intuitive ui.

-### Discord:
+## Discord:

 The Aluben discord has